serlo/serlo.org-legal/en/imprint.md

 Privacy policy
 --------------

-Please have a look at our indications in our privacy policy
+Please have a look at our indications in our [privacy policy](https://en.serlo.org/privacy).